markbirss/CardKB-as-USB-keyboard/README.md

 ## 🔌 Hardware Setup

 Connect your CardKB keyboard expansion rail to your Raspberry Pi Pico using the pinout matrix below.
+Copy the CirtcuitPython folder to your CirtcuitPython Drive.
+Power cycle the Raspberry Pi pico and connect it to your computer USB port.
+Typing on the keyboard should now work as a normal USB input device

 ### Wiring Diagram